gfrmoretti/anmap/docs/constructors.md

 In order to create a class by reflection the AnMap will search in the TargetClass all the declared constructors and the logic is the follow one:

+*FILTER ALL ANNOTATED CONSTRUCTORS WITH @ConstructorMap AND TRY TO CREATE BY ORDER OF PRIORITY*

-*TRY TO CREATE IF ERROR TRY THE NEXT ONE*
+*IF FAIL TO CREATE TRY THE NEXT ONE*

+*IF NO ONE IS SUCCESSFUL TRY TO CREATE AGAIN BUT THE OTHERS CONSTRUCTORS WITHOUT THE ANNOTATION*

 *IF NO ONE IS SUCCESSFUL TRY TO CREATE WITHOUT PARAMS*

 *IF FAIL RETURN OPTIONAL EMPTY*

+To know more about @ConstructorMap click [here](/docs/annotations/constructor-map.md)

 ## Matching constructors parameters with source fields.